V4Fire/Client/src/components/traits/i-active-items/README.md

 ### getItemByValue

-Returns an item by the specified value.
+Returns an item object by the specified value.

 ## Helpers